 International Relations Online Colleges

 Many colleges and universities offer bachelor's, masters and post-graduate degrees in international relations, and these courses of study can prepare students to enter a variety of fields in the global workforce.
 Courses of study for an international relations degree could include: business, economics, history, political science, sociology and more.
 Students can also find online international relations degrees, but these are often available through a business context.
-Consider that many of the programs available online include the Bachelor's of Science in Business/Global management and Bachelor's of Science in Business Administration - International Business as well as, at the more advanced levels, the Master's of Arts in Organizational Management/Global Management and a Doctorate or PhD in International Business.
+Consider that many of the programs available online include the Bachelor of Science in Business/Global management and Bachelor of Science in Business Administration - International Business as well as, at the more advanced levels, the Master of Arts in Organizational Management/Global Management and a Doctorate or PhD in International Business.
+International business might sound daunting, but increased globalization has made these degrees relevant to those living stateside, in states such as California and New York.
 Advanced programs are often geared at helping students expand their leadership skills and being able to develop solutions and a workforce across more than one economy.

 Those with a business degree related to international or global commerce could find work as an economist.
 Those working in the field, at least in the U.S., earned mean annual wages of $99,350, according to 2010 data from the BLS.
 However, if you work as an international economist in a different country, your wages could be entirely different.
 Those who are excited about the prospects of a job that takes a global approach to business may also like the opportunities to explore different cultures, learn different languages, or view things from a different perspective.
 For that reason, working as a diplomat, foreign affairs analyst, immigration specialist, journalist, or other related occupation could give you these types of opportunities.

 Bureau of Labor Statistics, www.bls.gov